Ji-yoh/ch9-node-readme-generator/Develop/output/README.md

   ## Description
-  described
+  i

   ## License
-    This project is licensed under the [MIT] undefined license.

   ## Installation
-  install it
+  a

   ## Usage
-  use it
+  w

   ## Contributions
-  contribute to it
+  j

   ## Tests
-  test it
+  a

   ## Questions
-  If you have any questions feel free to email me at email@email.com or reach out on [Github](https://github.com/user).
+  If you have any questions feel free to email me at a@a.com or reach out on [Github](https://github.com/a).